Travelling and paying with your Debit Card or OV-pas

 Paying with your Debit Card

-Your outstanding balance will be settled during the Travel Day if it exceeds a certain ceiling to be determined by Carriers.
+Translink will already settle your outstanding balance during the Travel Day if it exceeds a certain ceiling to be determined by Carriers.
 The fare due will then be debited directly from your Bank Account.
 After successful payment, any subsequent trips you make will be charged at the end of the Travel Day, unless you reach the spending ceiling again before the end of the day.

 Paying with your OV-pas

-When you check in and out with your OV-pas, Translink calculates the fares for the trips that you make.
-After you check out, the cost of the journey will be debited directly from the Account linked to your OV-pas.
-In order to process the payment, Translink sends the Technical data to bunq.
-Once the payment has successfully been processed, you will immediately be able to see the deducted amount in the OVpay app and at www.ovpay.nl.
+When you check in and out with your OV-pas, Translink calculates the fares for your trips.
+Translink also settles the payment for trips you make on balance.
+After you check out, the fare is immediately debited from the balance linked to your OV-pas.
+Once the payment has been processed, you will immediately see the deducted amount in the OVpay app and on www.ovpay.nl, provided you linked your OV-pas with your personal account.
+For NS travel, you can also use your MijnNS account, ns.nl or the NS App.
+As mentioned above, your Payment Services Provider will bill you periodically for travel on account.

 Unsuccessful payments